iSumsoft» Windows Tips »Can't Change Account Type to Administrator in Windows 10

 Solution 1: Change your account type to the administrator in Safe Mode

-Step 2: After Windows 10 restarts in safe mode, the built-in Administrator account should appear on the login screen, and what you need to do is select the built-in Administrator account to log on.
+Step 2: After Windows 10 restarts in Safe Mode, the built-in Administrator account should appear on the login screen.
+Select it to log in.

-add the user to administrators group
+Add user to Administrators group

-Method 2: Change your account type using another administrator
+Solution 2: Change your account type using another administrator

 Step 1: Burn iSumsoft Windows Password Refixer to a USB flash drive.

-burn to USB
+Burn to USB

 Step 2: Boot your computer from the USB drive.